dkbalachandar/health-stats-application/README.md

-Its a Node JS application shows the various health statistics statistics data.
+Its a Node JS application shows the various health statistics data.

 The categories are given below,